The UCT for $C^*$-algebras with finite complexity: Introduction

-One can think of $C$ and $D$ as being approximately (unitizations of) ideals in $A$ such that $C+D=A$, and $E$ being approximately equal to (the unitization of) $C\cap D$.
+One should think of $C$ and $D$ as being approximately (unitizations of) ideals in $A$ such that $C+D=A$, and $E$ being approximately equal to (the unitization of) $C\cap D$.
 We will discuss examples later.

-\begin{definition} A class $\mathcal{C}$ of $C^*$-algebras is \emph{closed under decomposability} if whenever a $C^*$-algebra $A$ is decomposes over $\mathcal{C}$, we have that $A$ is actually in $\mathcal{C}$.
-The class $\mathcal{C}$ is \emph{closed under decomposability of separable algebras} if whenever $A$ is separable and decomposes over $\mathcal{C}$, then $A$ is in $\mathcal{C}$. \end{definition}

-For example, standard arguments show that the class of nuclear $C^*$-algebras is closed under decomposability: see Lemma \ref{nuc lem} below.
 Here is our main theorem, which was inspired partly by our earlier work on the K\"{u}nneth formula (partly in collaboration with Oyono-Oyono) \cite{Oyono-Oyono:2016qd,Willett:2019aa}, and partly by our earlier work on finite dynamical complexity (in collaboration with Guentner) \cite{Guentner:2014bh}\footnote{This was in turn inspired by the work of Guentner, Tessera, and the second author on the stable Borel conjecture for groups with finite decomposition complexity \cite{Guentner:2009tg}.}.
 See Corollary \ref{nu cor} below for the proof.

-\begin{theorem} The class of separable, nuclear $C^*$-algebras that satisfy the UCT is closed under decomposability of separable algebras. \end{theorem}
+\begin{theorem} If $A$ is a separable, unital $C^*$-algebra that decomposes over the class of separable, nuclear $C^*$-algebras that satisfy the UCT, then $A$ is nuclear and satisfies the UCT. \end{theorem}

 One can thus think of decomposability as an addition to the closure operations that are used in the definition of the bootstrap class $\mathcal{N}$.